‘B&B’ Recap For Wednesday, August 28: Shauna Visits Flo In Jail

 At the hospital, Hope told her mother that Thomas had not been intimidating her.
 Brooke Logan Forrester (Katherine Kelly Lang) was stunned when Hope insisted that Thomas was trying to apologize to her while they were on the balcony.
 She said it seemed as if Thomas had finally realized what he had been doing.
 Ridge Forrester (Thorsten Kaye) was furious.
 He told his wife that his son was trying to do the right thing and Brooke pushed him over the edge.

 Dr. Jordan Armstrong (Vincent Irizarry) told Ridge that he had good news.
 The tests showed that Thomas’ skull had no fractures, per Soap Central.
-They were considering surgery as Thomas had “significant swelling,” but they were treating his injuries with oxygen therapy for the time being.
+They were considering surgery as Thomas had significant swelling, but they were treating his injuries with oxygen therapy for the time being.
 The doctor questioned them about Thomas’ fall because he wanted to know if the designer had seemed confused or if he had a medical issue which could be related to the fall.
 Nobody answered Dr. Armstrong’s questions.

 Hope was worried about her mother’s marriage.
 She knew that it would affect Ridge and Hope’s relationship if Thomas did not make it.

 Ridge entered Thomas’ hospital room and pleaded with him.
-He wanted to wake up for Douglas Forrester’s (Henry Joseph Samiri) sake.
+He wanted him to wake up for Douglas Forrester’s (Henry Joseph Samiri) sake.
 After Ridge left, Brooke visited Thomas.
 She cried as she saw her stepson lying in a coma.

 The Bold and the Beautiful airs weekdays on CBS.
 Check back with The Inquisitr for the latest spoilers, recaps, and casting news.